tashapiro/intro-observable/README.md

 -   [Quarto Dashboard Example](www.tbd.com)

-Note: The Quarto Dashboard uses the pre-release version of Quarto, 1.4.
+**Note**: The Quarto Dashboard uses the pre-release version of Quarto, 1.4.
 To run this example, users will need to download this version.